-Yesterday (November 1, 2015) marked the 10 year anniversary of the release of Star Wars: Battlefront II, the first and third person shooter that put us in the boots of the droids, troopers, heroes, and villains of the franchise that many of us love to watch over and over again.
-With a single player Galactic Conquest mode you could get lost in and endless multiplayer servers to connect to, the release of Star Wars: Battlefront II allowed us a never-ending number of battles to fight.
+Yesterday (November 1, 2015) marked the 10-year anniversary of the release of Star Wars: Battlefront II, the first and third person shooter that put us in the boots of the droids, troopers, heroes, and villains of the franchise that many of us love to watch over and over again.
+With a single-player Galactic Conquest mode, you could get lost in endless multiplayer servers to connect to.
+The release of Star Wars: Battlefront II allowed us a never-ending number of battles to fight.
 Let's take a look back at the game, shall we?

 The moment you get that notification that you can respawn as Darth Vader, Yoda, Darth Maul, Jango Fett, Obi Wan Kenobi, or another of the heroes and villains was always a moment of excitement.
 You'd respawn with a smile, as you know that's the moment you can potentially turn the tide of the battle.
 Whether playing the single-player or multiplayer, the feeling was always the same, pure excitement, because who doesn't want to play as an iconic character from their favorite movies?

 It's possible that for a lot of people that, besides Call of Duty and Halo, Battlefront was one series that they'll remember playing hours of multiplayer online, because for the longest time (until 2014), there was a robust community of players online playing games.
 The addition of modes like space battles and hero assault mode kept people coming back for more, and with leaderboards tracking your kills and stats, you always had a way to keep track of where you stood versus the rest of the world.
 Sadly, the GameSpy servers shut down in 2014, but you can use GameRanger now to play the PC Version of Battlefront II online if you wish by downloading it and joining one of the servers to play!